MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/spread-operator.md

 - You can leave out the `const` bit, like if using the interactive console.

 #### Two variables

+Here we unpack multiple items into a flat array.

 ```javascript
 const myArray = ["abc", "def", "efg"]